Piotras1/piotras-cards-pack/README.md

 ### Description
 - **Clean and modern sensor bars featuring 3 orientations—including a unique vertical comparison mode with a shared scale and horizontal scrolling support.**
-- **It offers 3 flexible layout modes to place names and values either beside, above, or directly inside the bars, ensuring perfect fit for any dashboard column.**
+- **It offers 3 flexible layout modes to place names and values either beside, above, or directly inside the bars, ensuring a perfect fit for any dashboard column.**
-- **Advanced visualization features include smooth or stepped gradients with up to 13 colors, animated alarm indicators for threshold breaches, and a full visual editor.**
+- **Advanced visualization features include smooth or stepped gradients with up to 13 colors, animated alert indicators when thresholds are exceeded, and a full visual editor.**

 ---

-*Created by Piotras.
-Strictly engineered for reliability.*
+*Crafted by Piotras with care for reliability.*